Typhoon1089/capstone-starbucks-challenge/README.md

-# Starbucks Capstone Project - Data processing and analysis
+# Starbucks Capstone Challenge - Data processing and analysis

 ## Introduction<a name="introduction"></a>
 In this project, we work with Starbucks' datasets.
 We process and analize the one-month data to get insights which helps Starbucks in making decisions on its future campaign.
-Those findings will be in the conclusion part of my notebook.
+Those detailed findings can be found in the conclusion of my notebook.

 The main purpose of this project is to understand the business flow.
-A lot of previous solutions were failed in this task because they simply evalutate the number of *offer_received*, *offer_viewed* and *offer_completed* in the `transaction data` file while ingoring their orders and the time instant those event happens. the workflows is described in the part 0 in my notebook.
+So far, existing solutions can be found in the Internet.
+However, the authors simply evalutated the number of *offer_received*, *offer_viewed* and *offer_completed* in the `transaction data` file while ingoring their orders and the time instant those event happens.
+As a result, the provided numbers are incorrect though the findings are still considered.
+I present my assumption and the workflows in the first part (Part #0) of my notebook.

 After data analysis, two possible tasks which can be started includes (i) Customer segmentation and (ii) Customer predictation (i.e., to predict whether customer respond to offer or not).
 However, I decided to NOT cover them here because:
 * This task has smaller datasets compared to the Arvato project (i.e. another project of mine).